posit-conf-2025/pkg-dev/README.md

 -   Are interested in using devtools + Positron for package development.
 -   Are at least curious about Git/GitHub.
 We won't have time to teach this explicitly, but you will certainly see Git/GitHub through out the day.

-We expect most participants will have more package development experience than the minimum described above.
+We expect most participants will have more package development and Git/GitHub experience than the minimum described above.
 We typically see a real mix of backgrounds in workshops such as this.
 Participants at either extreme (very new or very experienced) should anticipate that they'll hear questions and discussion aimed at the other end of the experience spectrum and that's OK.